 My Nonprofit Reviews

-Review for The SOLD Project, Oakland, CA, USA
+Review for The Freedom Story (Formerly The SOLD Project), Oakland, CA, USA

 The SOLD Project is an incredible organization run by amazing, genuine people that are truly working to make a difference in the world.
 Their passion in every aspect of the organization shines.
 My experience volunteering with SOLD has been life changing.
 I began volunteering in 2009 when I screened the documentary to my university.
 They provided me with the resources and support to plan the event and speak about the issue of child exploitation in Thailand.
 Shortly after I graduated, I volunteered in the California office, helping with events, fundraising, and other tasks.
 During this time, I was offered the opportunity to travel to Thailand with other SOLD Project supporters to see our work first-hand and learn more about the issue.
 It was this trip that influenced my decision to pursue a master’s degree to continue working to fight human trafficking.
 After my postgraduate studies, I returned to Thailand to continue volunteer work with The SOLD Project.
 During the past 7 months, I have been on the ground hosting volunteers and interns and helping others use their talents and gifts to make an impact in prevention of child prostitution.